 C-BIO-4 Protect Major Vegetation.
-Require a Coastal Permit for the removal or harvesting of major vegetation\other than for agricultural purposes.
-Such major vegetation removal shall avoid adverse impacts to an ESHA,-or its buffer, coastal waters, and public views, and shall not conflict with prior conditions of approval, and shall be consistent with Policy C-DES-11 (Minimization of Fuel Modification).
+Require a Coastal Permit for the removal or harvesting of major vegetation other than for agricultural purposes.
+Such major vegetation removal shall avoid adverse impacts to an ESHA, or its buffer, coastal waters, and public views, and shall not conflict with prior conditions of approval, and shall be consistent with Policy C-DES-11 (Minimization of Fuel Modification) and Policy C-EH-25 (Vegetation Management in an ESHA).